 Commercial real estate (CRE) property owners with a Triple-Net Lease have an exciting opportunity to raise income with commercial solar.
 Property owners and managers are constantly looking for ways to increase income.
 Generating independent power with commercial solar and selling to tenants grows income and adds to the property’s value and marketability.

 Installing commercial solar is not the same as residential systems.
 CRE owners should be aware there is a big difference in quality and performance between residential and commercial grade solar equipment.

 The owner or manager starts by hiring a licensed commercial solar contractor, project developer or EPC.
 Contractors like Revel Energy specialize in C&I properties, known for more complex energy profiles and usage than typical residential installs.
 Contractors, like Revel, start by analyzing the business’ energy usage referencing 35,000 data points (Revel takes a unique approach analyzing energy usage every 15 minutes from the last 12 months) to create a custom-tailored system.

 The system utilizes available square footage whether it’s rooftop, carport or canopy solar.
 To offset as much energy, only commercial specialists understand the unique factors at play for C&I buildings.
 The goal is to maximize the property owner’s ROI.

 It starts with planning, then moves to permitting, installation, and monitoring as needed.
 Most CRE owners want a “turnkey” service.
 Once the system is functional, the sun generates power throughout the day offsetting the building’s usage.
 If the building uses more power than currently generating, it supplements from the grid.
 For added electricity savings, energy storage is ideal for supplying power when the sun is not shining.

-For property managers with several tenants, third party softwares make it easy to portion out electricity usage and bills.
+For property managers with several tenants, third party software makes it easy to portion out electricity usage and bills.
 It is important to go with a professional’s recommendation when choosing this service.